PyJobShop/PSPLIB/README.md

 This library implements parsers for various project scheduling benchmark instances, including:
 - Resource-Constrained Project Scheduling Problem (RCPSP)
-- Multi-Mode Resource-Constrained Project Scheduling Problem (MMRCPSP)
+- Multi-Mode RCPSP (MMRCPSP)
-- Resource-Constrained Project Scheduling Problem with Minimal and Maximal Time Lags (RCPSP/max)
+- RCPSP with Minimal and Maximal Time Lags (RCPSP/max)
 - Resource-Constrained Multi Project Scheduling Problem (RCMPSP)
+- RCPSP with flexible project structure (RCPSP-PS) and RCPSP with alternative subgraphs (RCPSP-AS)

 `psplib` has no dependencies and can be installed in the usual way: